-Infrastructures of Faith: Religious Mobilities on the Belt and Road [Brinfaith]
+Infrastructures of Faith: Religious Mobilities on the Belt and Road [brinfaith]

 What is the religious impact of China’s intensification of ties and infrastructures linking it to the rest of Asia and beyond?